Leejames2305/Python_CGPA_Calculator/README.md

-# UTAR CGPA Calculator
+# CGPA Calculator
-For UTAR Foundation in Science Y1S1 Assignment
+This isn't designed for general public usage.

 # Info
 Default User IDs are : 2103301, 2103302, 2103303